-For more information about the CRSO, you may contact the Director of Operations, Nicole Lama.
+For more information about the CRSO, you may contact the Director of Finance and Operations, Thomas Cunningham.

 The Early Phase Clinical Trial Program is designed to offer novel therapies to Stage IV cancer patients who otherwise have few treatment options or have tumors that might be best treated with targeted therapies.
 Solid tumor oncologists, hematologists, neuro-oncologists, pathologists as well as nurse practitioners, study coordinators and a project manager are all part of the Early Phase Program team.
 This team works with pharmaceutical companies and other researchers, facilitating drug development by applying laboratory results to human clinical trials.
 The goal is to develop new, effective drug therapies for the treatment of solid tumor and heme malignancies.

 The Early Phase physicians have access to generalized and specialized imaging services either within walking distance of the building where the clinical trials are conducted and/or across the multiple UCSF campuses.